 As consideration for the rights granted in the license agreement, we are obligated to pay UVA LVG yearly license fees and milestone payments, and a royalty based on net sales of products covered by the patent-related rights set forth above.
 More specifically, upon commencement of the license we issued to UVA LVG Class A Units (which was equal to four percent (4%) of our equity on the date of issuance) as a license issue.
-We are obligated to pay UVA LVG (i) annual minimum royalties of \$40,000 commencing in 2017; (ii)a \$20,000 milestone payments that as originally due upon dosing the first patient under a Phase 3 human clinical trial of a licensed product but has been paid in full, \$155,000 upon the earlier of the completion of a Phase 3 trial of a licensed product or the partnering of the licensed or sale of our company, which was paid in 2022 with completion of the ONWARD trial, \$275,000 upon acceptance of an NDA by the FDA, and \$1,000,000 upon approval for sale of AD04 in the U.S., Europe or Japan; and (iii) royalties equal to a 2% and 1% of net sales of licensed products in countries in which a valid patent exists or does not exist, respectively, with royalties paid quarterly.
+We are obligated to pay UVA LVG (i) annual minimum royalties of \$40,000 commencing in 2017; (ii)a \$20,000 milestone payments that was originally due upon dosing the first patient under a Phase 3 human clinical trial of a licensed product but has been paid in full, \$155,000 upon the earlier of the completion of a Phase 3 trial of a licensed product or the partnering of the licensed or sale of our company, which was paid in 2022 with completion of the ONWARD trial, \$275,000 upon acceptance of an NDA by the FDA, and \$1,000,000 upon approval for sale of AD04 in the U.S., Europe or Japan; and (iii) royalties equal to a 2% and 1% of net sales of licensed products in countries in which a valid patent exists or does not exist, respectively, with royalties paid quarterly.
 In the event of a sublicense to a third party, we are obligated to pay royalties to UVA LVG equal to a percentage of what we would have been required to pay to UVA LVG had we sold the products under sublicense ourselves.
 In addition, we are required to pay to UVA LVG 15% of any sublicensing income.
-The license agreement, as amended on December 14, 2017 and further amended on December 18, 2019 and December 31, 2019 sets forth specific milestones completion deadlines including using commercially reasonable efforts to submit an NDA by December 31, 2024 and commence commercialization of an FDA approved product by December 31, 2025.
-We are approaching UVA LVG to extend the AD04 NDA submission and FDA approval milestones to reflect the current clinical program timelines.
-The license agreement may be terminated by UVA LVG upon sixty (60) days written notice if we breach our obligations thereunder, including failing to make any milestone, or failing to use commercially reasonable efforts to submit an NDA or commercialization within the date specified above, failing to make other required payments, or the failure to exercise diligence to bring licensed products to market.
+The license agreement, as amended on May 18, 2016 and further amended on August 15, 2017, December 14, 2017, and October 21, 2024 sets forth specific milestones completion deadlines including using commercially reasonable efforts to submit an NDA by March 31, 2028 and commence commercialization of an FDA approved product by March 31, 2029.
+The license agreement may be terminated by UVA LVG upon sixty (60) days written notice if we breach our obligations thereunder, including failing to make any milestone, or failing to use commercially reasonable efforts to submit an NDA or commence commercialization within the date specified above, failing to make other required payments, or the failure to exercise diligence to bring licensed products to market.
 In the event of a termination, we will be obligated to pay all amounts that accrued prior to such termination.
 The license agreement also contains other customary clauses and terms as are common in similar agreements between industry and academia, including agreements to indemnify UVA LVG for any liabilities arising out of or related to the licensee's exercise of its rights under the license agreement, making the license grant subject to the Bayh-Dole Act (35 U.S.C.
 200 et seq.), the reservation of the licensor of the right to use the licensed intellectual property rights for its internal, non-commercial purposes, limitations/disclaimers of various warranties and representations, reporting and record-keeping requirements, and licensee liability insurance requirements.